Bring Your Own Device: benefits and risks

-- a software application for managing the devices connecting to the network
+- a software application for managing the devices that are connecting to the network

 - a written policy outlining both the employer's and the user's responsibilities

-- a user agreement, acknowledging that they have read and understand the policy
+- a user agreement, acknowledging that they have read and understood the policy

 A BYOD policy should aim to protect the security and integrity of your company data and technology infrastructure.
 It should cover things like: